The New York Times reviewed Michael Wookey's concerto written for Margaret Leng Tan:

 New album Submarine Dreams recorded with The Hiddentracks available now in download, CD, or beautiful vinyl.

 Vinyl edition of Submarine Dreams

-MonsterK7 and What A Mess! are releasing a limited edition vinyl of Submarine Dreams on April 24th.
+MonsterK7 and What A Mess! have released a limited edition vinyl of Submarine Dreams.
 It comes with a free immediate download and features 13 postcards with drawings by Gabríela Friðriksdóttir and is truly a beautiful object / preorder vinyl from MonsterK7 or What A Mess!

 American Premiere of Coney Island Sous l'Eau.